JadenSimon/simple-aws-lambda/README.md

 ### `package.json`

-Technically not needed here, I only added it to this project to pin versions and add types for Node.
+Technically not needed, I added it to pin versions and add types for Node.

 ### `destroy`